Succession of power in China: History

 The concept of Paramount leader was instituted during the era of Mao Zedong who was Chairman of the Chinese Communist Party for life.
 The position was further established under Deng Xiaoping, however the term Paramount leader has not been officially attributed to any other leaders.
 Since the retirement of Deng Xiaoping by resigning from Chairman of the Central Military Commission of the Communist Party in 1989, political power in China has been held collectively by the members of the Politburo Standing Committee of the Chinese Communist Party.
-The General Secretary may be best described as primus inter pares, first among equals.
+The CCP General Secretary may be best described as primus inter pares, first among equals.
 Because the proceedings of this body are considered a state secret, the inner workings of Politburo are not made public.
 It is clear, however, that decision making has become consensus driven and that no single figure can any longer act unilaterally as in the days of Mao Zedong and Deng Xiaoping.

 Constitutional mechanism

 Constitutional power in the People's Republic of China is held by the Central Committee of the Chinese Communist Party (CCCPC).
 Although this group of approximately 300 members does not have power in the same way as a traditional legislative body, the most important and senior officials of the Chinese government are all members.

 Within the CCCPC is the Politburo of the Chinese Communist Party.
 This body is a group of 25 individuals (currently 24 men and one woman) who govern the Chinese Communist Party (CCP).
 Theoretically, the Politburo is elected by the CCCPC; however, in practice any new member of the Politburo is chosen by the current members.
 Politburo members hold positions in China's national government and regional positions of power simultaneously thereby consolidating the CCP's power.

 In the case of key policy decisions, topics are addressed in the Politburo which then determines actions to be taken by the national and local government.
 The policy direction for the entire country rests in the hands of these 25 individuals who meet together once a month.
 Admission into the Politburo is extremely difficult.
 Tight control over the body is exercised by current members who vet potential members carefully to maintain the balance of power.
 Good political relationships within the Politburo are essential for admittance into the group.
 All members of the Politburo are elected for five year terms.

-20th Politburo In stroke order of surnames, except for members of the Politburo Standing Committee:

 Power within the Politburo is further concentrated in the Politburo Standing Committee of the Chinese Communist Party.
 This group of seven members meets together weekly and is led by the General Secretary.